 A survey from Forrester showed how tablets are used more in a person’s living room compared to smart phones.
 This generally means they are used during ‘down-time’ periods: the user has more time to connect with videos they see.

 This incredibly powerful PSA from the Save the Children charity is a brilliant example of something that can stop you in your tracks whilst you’re pointlessly surfing on Facebook.
 The thumbnail alone, a young girl in the middle of frame, is eye catching.
 We don’t often see adverts that are filmed so intimately, so it’s more likely to stop people scrolling and make people watch.
-We were caught off guard by this one.
 We won’t spoil the ending, but it gets you right in your gut!

 Videos that are watched on laptops or desktops are more likely to be watched the whole way through.
 Particularly, if a viewer has specifically chosen to watch it on one one of these devices to increase the screen size and make the viewing experience more enjoyable.
 Product demos, how-to videos and tutorials might be the preferred videos to be viewed on larger screens.
 This is because they need to be big enough for the audience to really see what is going on.